Advanced Pathophysiology for the Advanced Practice Nurse (D115)

 5.

-• To measure heart rate during exercise.
+• They measure the heart rate and oxygen levels

 Explanation